 Fortunately, the advancement in technology has aided us with numerous products that help us get rid of pimples.
-One of the best organic remedy: Tea tree oil for pimples.
+One of the best organic remedies: Tea tree oil for pimples.

 What is Tea Tree?

-Tea tree oil is essential oil which can be used for face, body and hair.
+Tea tree oil is an essential oil that can be used for face, body, and hair.
 In addition to all its benefits, Tea tree oil does not cost you a dime.
-It is made with natural ingredients which lessen the chances of negative side effects.
+It is made with natural ingredients that lessen the chances of negative side effects.

-Tea tree oil comes from the Melaleuca alternifolia leaves.
-Melaleuca Tea Tree Oil has been used by Aborigines as a traditional medicine for over decades.
-It contains a number of compounds that includes terpinen-4-ol which is well known for it active participation in the killing of bacteria fungi and viruses.
+Tea tree oil comes from the Melaleuca Alternifolia leaves.
+Melaleuca Tea Tree Oil has been used by Aborigines as a traditional medicine for decades.
+It contains a number of compounds that include Terpinen-4-OL which is well known for its active participation in the killing of bacteria fungi and viruses.

 Benefits of Using Tea Tree Oil

 As mentioned before this oil has numerous advantages that cannot be ignored.
 For years, people have been using Tea tree oil for various purposes.
 Not only tea tree oil for pimples.
 Whether it is the killing of acne or washing your face with, tea tree oil has been our savior.

 The major benefit of using Tea tree oil is for treating pimples.
 According to a recent study, only 5% of this oil works as amazing as Benzoyl peroxide which is a famous drugstore remedy for killing acne.